ShivaniAdimulam/UserManagement/README.md

 npm run dev

 Open your web browser and access the application at http://127.0.0.1:5173/login.
+Enter the login credetntials to get loggedin : Email- adimulamshivani@gmail.com  and Password: shivani@100

 # Configuration
 You can configure various settings in the project by modifying the corresponding .env file.